VictorIuonas/SocializerAPI/README.md

 ```

 ### Future developments
-The docker image could be using an NGinx web server which could act as a proxy for the Flask web app.
+The docker image could be using an NGinx web server which could act as a proxy for the Flask web app.<br>
+Exception handling could be more refined, like actually checking the error codes returned by each provider.<br>
+The code for checking if a connection with the same data already exists should be query with a join<br>